-CMST 385 Internet: A Practical Guide (3)
+CMST 385 Internet and Web Design (3)

 Prerequisite: CMIS 102, CMIS 102A, CMST 103, or IFSM 201.
-An introduction to the Internet and the World Wide Web.
-Topics include basic principles and protocols of the Internet; configuration and use of graphical Web browsers; application programs such as Telnet, FTP, e-mail, and Net news readers; finding and retrieving information on the World Wide Web; and the use of portals and search engines.
-Discussion covers Internet security measures as well as social, ethical, and legal issues related to the growth of the Internet.
-HTML and Web page design are introduced.
+A study of HTML and Web page design including Internet security measures as well as social, ethical, and legal issues related to the growth of the Internet.
 Assignments include designing and publishing a Web page.
+Additional topics include basic principles and protocols of the Internet; configuration and use of graphical Web browsers; application programs such as e-mail, searching and retrieving information on the World Wide Web; and the use of portals.
 Students may receive credit for only one of the following courses: CAPP 385 or CMST 385.

-CMST 386 Internet: An Advanced Guide (3)
+CMST 386 Advanced Internet and Web Design (3)

 Prerequisite: CMST 385.
-A study of advanced applications for the Internet and the World Wide Web.
-Focus is on Web page design, including features such as frames, animation, and cascading style sheets.
-Dynamic HTML and JavaScript are introduced.
-Assignments include publishing a Web page.
+A study of modern methods for the design of Web sites.
+Focus is on Web page design, including features such as cascading style sheets and programming using JavaScript and PHP.
+Students will learn how the WWW is moving toward XML and how to write XHTML compliant web pages.
+Assignments include publishing W3C validated web pages.
 Students may receive credit for only one of the following courses: CAPP 386 or CMST 386.